What are people talking about

 Click here for more jobs

 As inflation soars and people feel the pinch in their pocketbooks, many wonder if the extra costs for the renewable energy transition are worthwhile or if the transition can be delayed until a time when the global economy stabilizes.
-In places like South Korea and the United States, we are seeing a shift in sentiment at the highest levels of government.
+In places like South Korea and the United States, we are seeing a shift in sentiment at the highest levels of government, impacting renewable energy recruitment in these spaces.

 In case you were not aware, earlier this year, South Korea elected a president who will include nuclear in his definition of renewable energy meaning a portion of South Korea’s quota for transitioning to renewable energy will be satisfied with existing plants versus new development of technologies such as wind and solar.

-Even in ASEAN, the fast uptake of renewables is now facing backlash as environmental groups question the benefits of clearing forest and agricultural land as well as the changes to biodiversity for the sake of installing solar and wind.
+Even in ASEAN, the fast uptake of renewable energy is now facing backlash as environmental groups question the benefits of clearing forest and agricultural land as well as the changes to biodiversity for the sake of installing solar and wind.

-Singapore’s Ministry of Manpower (MoM) has released additional eligibility criteria for new Employment Pass (EP) holders that will kick in on September 1st, 2022.
+Singapore’s Ministry of Manpower (MoM) has released additional eligibility criteria for new Employment Pass (EP) holders that will kick in on September 1st, 2022, having a knock on effect for renewable energy recruitment and hiring.
 These are separate and in addition to the previously announced changes that will occur from September 1st, 2023 under the new COMPASS framework (Complementarity Assessment Framework).

 The same criteria will apply against EP renewals from September 1st, 2023 onward.

-According to Channel News Asia, the Minister said there will be additional announcements regarding days off, flexible working, and enforcement of the new working hours in the coming days.
+According to Channel News Asia, the Minister said there will be additional announcements regarding days off, flexible working, and enforcement of the new working hours in the coming days, with anticipated repercussions for the green energy recruitment sector.

-We always look forward to keeping in touch and exchanging ideas, insights, and opinions.
-If you are a company considering hiring, we welcome the opportunity to present our services and capabilities.
+We always look forward to keeping in touch and exchanging ideas, insights, and opinions about renewable energy recruitment.
+If you are a company considering hiring in green energy, we welcome the opportunity to present our services and capabilities in renewable energy recruitment.
 If you are a candidate, please check our jobs page or reach out to us to discuss your background, skills, and future aspirations.

 +65 9424 0023